28th February 1998

 Minerva wanted to teach.
 As much as it was a thankless task, the opportunity to impart her knowledge was simply more attractive.
 After the year she'd had, she didn't feel like taking on the full weight of the responsibility of Headmistress.
 She rather liked being able to leave the castle to see people, have dinner and live her life outside its walls in a way she'd previously never done.
 Becoming Headmistress would severely curtail that.
 She thought that maybe she'd like a holiday, a sabbatical, taking on the role of Headmistress would seriously reduce her ability to do that as well.
 So no, it was a great honour to be sure, but her mind was made up.

 The door opened, and she was ushered in by the receptionist, a slip of a girl Minerva remembered after hearing her name, she'd taught her some ten years ago.
 Minerva took the seat offered to her, the one opposite the current Board of Governors and settled herself comfortably.
 Minerva accepted the tea with a small smile of thanks for her former student then once the girl had left she decided to get proceedings underway.
 "Gentlemen, Lady," she said nodding at the sole female board member, a travesty if there ever was one.
 "I believe we have much to discuss.
 Shall we begin?"

-She put the letter she'd agreed to deliver for the Board into her robe pocket, patting it through the fabric.
+Minerva put the letter she'd agreed to deliver for the Board into her robe pocket, patting it through the fabric.
 Well agreed was the wrong word, she was the only one that stood half a chance of being able to speak to the recipient.
-At the apparition spot, she twisted away into nothing to land in her office a satisfied smile gracing her face, she'd maybe not give up that particular privilege.
+At the apparition spot, Minerva twisted away into nothing to land in her office a satisfied smile gracing her face.
+She'd maybe not give up that particular privilege.